Mike Jones (wide receiver, born 1992): Edmonton Elks

 Jones became a free agent in February 2020, and signed with the Edmonton Football Team on January 4, 2021.
 In his first year with the club he caught 29 passes for 394 yards with two touchdowns.
 In his second year in Edmonton in seven games Jones only caught 8 of 21 pass attempts for 100 yards.
 Jones and 10 other players were released by the Elks on July 29, 2022; midway through the 2022 season.

-Hamilton Tiger-Cats (II)
+Hamilton Tiger-Cats (second stint)

-Only a few days after being released by the Elks Jones signed with the Hamilton Tiger-Cats on August 2, 2022.
+Only a few days after being released by the Elks Jones signed with the Tiger-Cats on August 2, 2022.
 In his first game back with the team on August 6, 2022, he recorded three catches for 30 yards before being placed on the team's practice roster shortly after.
 He was later released on September 7, 2022.

 Montreal Alouettes

 On September 21, 2022, Jones signed a practice roster agreement with the Montreal Alouettes.
+He was promoted to the active roster on October 20, and placed on injured reserve on November 5, 2022.
+Overall, he dressed in two games, starting one, for the Alouettes in 2022 but did not record any statistics.